Creative Course Applications

 3–6 Months Before Applications

-• Research specific requirements for each college/course you're applying to
+Research the specific requirements for each college and course.

 2 Months Before Deadline

-• Finish any works in progress and photograph them professionally
+Finish works in progress and photograph them professionally.

-• Create a logical order/flow for presenting your work
+Create a logical order and flow for presenting your work.

-• Get feedback from teachers, mentors, or practicing artists
+Get feedback from teachers, mentors or practising artists.

 2 Weeks Before Submission

-• Create both digital portfolio (PDF) and physical portfolio if needed
+Create both a digital (PDF) and a physical portfolio if needed.

 Final Week

-• Verify you've met all specific requirements for each application
+Verify you've met all requirements for each application.

-• Back up everything in multiple places (cloud + external drive)
+Back up everything in multiple places (cloud and external drive).

 Quality Over Quantity

-10 excellent, well-thought-out pieces beat 30 rushed ones every time.
-Be selective!
+10 excellent, well-considered pieces beat 30 rushed ones.
+Be selective.

 Show the Process